image

 ~

-Mairéid Sullivan is a singer/songwriter, poet and student of history, born in County Cork, Ireland. she has lived in the US, Europe, Asia and Australia.
+Mairéid Sullivan is a singer/songwriter, poet and student of history, born and raised in County Cork, Ireland, she has lived in the US, Europe, Asia and Australia.

 back to top